bhatnitish/rocm-gpu-operator/docs/docs/driver_install.md

 apiVersion: amd.com/v1alpha1
 kind: DeviceConfig
 metadata:
-  name: test-device-config
+  name: test-deviceconfig
-  # make sure the namespace is where AMD GPU Operator is running
+  # it is highly recommended to use the namespace where AMD GPU Operator is running
   namespace: kube-amd-gpu
 spec:
+  driver:
     # Specify driver image here
     # DO NOT include the image tag as AMD GPU Operator will automatically manage the image tag for you
-  # e.g. docker.io/yan1996/amdgpu-driver
+    # e.g. docker.io/myUserName/amdgpu-driver
-  driversImage: my.registry.io/myUserName/myRepo
+    image: my.registry.io/myUserName/myRepo

     # Specify the credential for your private registry if it requires credential to get pull/push access
     # you can create the docker-registry type secret by running command like:
     # kubectl create secret docker-registry mySecret -n KMM-NameSpace --docker-server=https://index.docker.io/v1/ --docker-username=xxx --docker-password=xxx
     # Make sure you created the secret within the namespace that KMM operator is running
-  imageRepoSecret:
+    imageRegistrySecret:
-    name: mySecret
+      name: docker-auth

+    # Specify the driver version
+    # when you need to upgrade the driver, just update this field
+    # we will unload the old version driver and load the new version driver
+    version: "6.2.2"

+  devicePlugin:
     # Specify the device plugin image
     # default value is rocm/k8s-device-plugin:latest
     devicePluginImage: rocm/k8s-device-plugin:latest

     # Specify the node labeller image
     # default value is rocm/k8s-device-plugin:labeller-latest
     nodeLabellerImage: rocm/k8s-device-plugin:labeller-latest

-  # Specify the driver version
-  # when you need to upgrade the driver, just update this field
-  # we will unload the old version driver and load the new version driver
-  driversVersion: "6.1.3"

-  # Specify the metrics exporter config
-  metricsExporter:
-    # To enable/disable the metrics exporter, disabled by default
-    enable: True

-    # kubernetes service type for metrics exporter, clusterIP(default) or NodePort
-    serviceType: "NodePort"

-    # Node port for metrics exporter service, metrics endpoint $node-ip:$nodePort
-    nodePort: 32500

   # Specifythe node to be managed by this DeviceConfig Custom Resource
   selector:
     feature.node.kubernetes.io/amd-gpu: "true"